MarioCSilva/RI_Project/docs/structure.md

 - Store indexer data structure in a file:

     This structure is a dictionary with the terms as key, and as value, the document frequency, as well as the line the term is written on the partition file.

+- Store configuration metadata for the search engine:
+    Once the merge has been completed, a new directory and consequently a new file is created on disk containing metadata that will be useful for the Search Engine, such as which filters were used, ranking strategy choosen and others.

 ## Class Tokenizer: